redhat-best-practices-for-k8s/certsuite-qe/README.md

 5. OPTIONAL: Set test-network-function container tag that you are going to test.
 Default is latest. `export TNF_IMAGE_TAG=unstable`

 6. Run all tests - `make test-all`

+# How to debug

+1. export `DEBUG_TNF`=true.
+2. run `make test-all` / `make test-features`.
+3. under reports folder, a `Debug` folder will be generated, containing suites folders with TNF logs for each of the tests.

 # cnfcert-tests-verification - How to contribute